kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/2-api-controllers/index.md

 ## Allow access to a custom Controller Action

-In the rights management system, role are managing access to API actions.
+In the rights management system, roles are managing access to API actions.

-They operate on a whitelist principle by listing the controllers and actions they have access to.
+They operate on a whitelist principle by listing the controllers and actions they give access to.

 So, to allow access to the `greeting:sayHello` action, the following role can be written: